 Empowering Tanzanian Students through Multilingual Storytelling, Drama and Digital Publishing (with Catherine Njau)

 A multimodal, multilingual storytelling club created a space for Tanzanian students to share their stories and improve their English through drama and digital publishing.
 This session highlights the international collaboration behind the project, shares students’ stories and provides a framework for participants to start similar clubs in their own communities.

 • Practice-oriented presentation at the 2018 TESOL Convention, Chicago, IL.

 Music and Movement in the English Classroom: Practical Implementation Strategies

 This highly interactive session will provide teachers with the tools they need to integrate music and movement into their English classes.
 Participants will examine theories of embodied cognition and practice adapting familiar songs to teach both vocabulary and grammar points, leaving with specific strategies for classroom implementation.

-- Workshop presented at the 2017 TESOL International Convention, Seattle, WA.
+- Practice-oriented presentation at the 2017 TESOL Convention, Seattle, WA.